naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.1.network.automation.md

 | XML  | Data text markup       | REST APIs, web |
 | YAML | General modelling      | Ansible        |
 |      |                        |                |

+#### JSON Data Format

+JSON is human-readable data format used by applications for storing, transferring and reading data.
+It is easy to parse and can be used with most modern programming languages

+###### JSON Syntax Rules